mehak290/Hotel-Emirates/README.md

 ## Installation
 ### Prerequisites:
 - Html editor
-- Javascript nd other libraries
+- Javascript and other libraries